The early r-process nucleosynthesis scenarios: Scenarios comparison

 \cite{Okadaetal2026} studied an extremely metal-poor star, [Fe/H]$\simeq -4$, and concluded that the sharp decline in abundances beyond Zr disfavors the NS-NS merger scenario and favors the magnetorotational supernova scenario.
 They did not study the third r-process peak.
 I consider the magnetorotational supernova scenario as a possible major contributor to the nucleosynthesis of the light r-process elements in the early Universe, alongside the collapsar scenario.
 The major difference between these two scenarios is that in the first one, accretion is onto an NS remnant, while in the second, the accretion is onto a black hole.

 \cite{Prasannaetal2025} studied the r-process in the wind from a newly born magnetar.
 They argue that it can be a significant site for the r-process.
 They estimate the r-process yield per event to be $M_{\rm r,ev} \approx 10^{-4} M_\odot$.
 This scenario cannot account for the large scatter at early times, as it cannot be a rare event relative to CCSNe to explain the early r-process elements.
+The same holds for the r-process from a quark nova, an event where an NS experiences a phase transition to a quark star and ejects neutron-rich mass, because the r-process yield is only $M_{\rm r,ev} \approx 10^{-5} - 10^{-4} M_\odot$ (e.g., \citealt{Ouyedetal2009, Ouyed2022}).

 Because studies much too often ignore the CEJSN r-process scenario, and because I think it is the major contributor to the third peak at early times, I elaborate a little on this scenario here, and in Section \ref{sec:Summary}, where I speculate on the possibility that this scenario also contributes to the ``Eu''+Fe site.
 The CEJSN r-process scenario (e.g., \citealt{GrichenerSoker2019, Grichener2025}) can account for the europium evolution in the Galaxy \citep{GrichenerKobayashiSoker2022}, the nucleosynthesis of the three r-process peaks \citep{JinSoker2024}, and other observed r-process properties (e.g., \citealt{GrichenerSoker2019paradigm, Grichener2023}).
 In the CEJSN r-process scenario, an NS enters the core of a massive star, accretes mass at a high rate, and launches jets.
 The jets expel some core material; the rest accretes onto the NS, forming a dense accretion disk that produces neutron-rich material that drives the r-process in the disk and at the base of the jets.
 Mixing of disk material with the neutron-rich crust of the NS increases the neutron fraction (lowering $Y_{\rm e}$; \citealt{Soker2025Rproc}), and can increase the total r-process elements yield beyond earlier estimates \citep{GrichenerSoker2019, GrichenerSoker2019paradigm}.
 The jets carry the r-process elements away.
+In a very recent study, \cite{ShahSetal2026} find that in metal-poor stars, there is a relatively small scatter in the ratio of Th to the lanthanides Eu and Dy.
+They conclude that existing models struggle to explain both prompt r-process and a robust Th/Eu ratio.
+I speculate here that the mixing layer of the accretion disk and the NS in the CEJSN r-process scenario can account for both.
+The CEJSN r-process is a prompt site, and the mixing layer between the accretion disk and the NS is expected to be similar across events and to have a low $Y_{\rm e} < 0.2$.
+Their finding might suggest that, in the CEJSN r-process scenario, the jets originating from the mixing layer carry most of the r-process elements.